dgan11/rallyRdTrack/README.md

 ## Introduction
-This is a Web App to Track Investments on Rally and Visualize the Data
+This is a Web App to Track Investments on Rally and Visualize the Data.

 Written By: David Gan